getgrav/grav-learn/pages/06.advanced/05.multisite-setup/docs.md

     category: docs
 ---

+>>> Preliminary multisite support is now available in Grav 1.0.
+However, CLI commands as well as the Admin plugin still need to be updated to fully support multisite configurations.
+We will continue to work on this in subsequent releases of Grav.

+### What is a Multisite Setup?

 > A multisite setup allows you to create and manage a network of multiple websites, all running on a single installation.

 Grav has built-in multisite support.
 Unlike the [automatic environment configuration](../environment-config), which lets you define custom environments to support different configurations and scenarios, a multisite setup gives you the power to change the way how and from where Grav loads all its files.